Specialized care for adolescents, teens and young adults with breast anomalies

+Our team of breast reconstruction specialists includes board-certified experts in pediatric plastic and reconstructive surgery.
 Together, our specialists focus on shape and symmetry with the other side across both breasts, as well as preservation of function (sensation, lactation).
 Our goal is always to optimize long-term results for each child we care for.

 As with any surgery, parental consent is required for all plastic surgery procedures performed on teens younger than 18 years old.
 Our team of plastic surgeons will work closely with parents and adolescents to determine the best treatment options for your family.